 We are reforesting the area with live oak plant series (about 30 different species of native trees, shrubs, and flowers).
 We are using compost from food waste, horse manure, and landscape waste.
 In theory the compost will enrich depleted soil to sustain native trees, shrubs, and flowers.
 This long term (10-20 years) conservation activity will restore soil, plant communities, and increase habitat for native wildlife.

-We currently are planting 3-5 year old plants and experimenting with seeds planting using the “blue tube” method with compost.
+We currently are planting 3-7 year old plants.
 We are also planting in areas where cattle still roam, but putting added protection around the plants or seeds.
 Funds from this project are from Tri-Ced Recycling and Masonic Home.
 Plants and seeds are coming from Tule Ponds at Tyson Lagoon and California Historical Park, where the Math Science Nucleus maintains small nurseries.
 The establishment of trees will reduce the carbon imprint while improving habitat for birds (including raptors like the golden eagle, kites, and other large birds) and native mammals, amphibians and reptiles that have survived the urbanization of the San Francisco Bay.